 Day 10: Fly out of Guatemala City

-Unfortunately, your time in Guatemala has come to an end!
+Unfortunately, your time in Guatemala has come to an end with this 10-day Guatemala itinerary!
 It’s time to take a shuttle back from Lanquin straight to the Guatemala City airport.

 guatemala itinerary